 hormone production for thermoregulation

 vertebrate brain.
+Fully developed in 49 days after conception.
 The shape of the gland resembles a pine cone, hence its

 halves of the thalamus join.
 The pineal gland produces melatonin, a